Model–view–controller: History

 In 1988, an article in The Journal of Object Technology (JOT) by two ex-PARC employees presented MVC as a general "programming paradigm and methodology" for Smalltalk-80 developers.
 However, their scheme differed from both Reenskaug et al.'s and that presented by the Smalltalk-80 reference books.
 They defined a view as covering any graphical concern, with a controller being a more abstract, generally invisible object that receives user input and interacts with one or many views and only one model.

 The MVC pattern subsequently evolved, giving rise to variants such as hierarchical model–view–controller (HMVC), model–view–adapter (MVA), model–view–presenter (MVP), model–view–viewmodel (MVVM), and others that adapted MVC to different contexts.

 The use of the MVC pattern in web applications grew after the introduction of NeXT's WebObjects in 1996, which was originally written in Objective-C (that borrowed heavily from Smalltalk) and helped enforce MVC principles.
 Later, the MVC pattern became popular with Java developers when WebObjects was ported to Java.
 Later frameworks for Java, such as Spring (released in October 2002), continued the strong bond between Java and MVC.

 In 2003, Martin Fowler published Patterns of Enterprise Application Architecture, which presented MVC as a pattern where an "input controller" receives a request, sends the appropriate messages to a model object, takes a response from the model object, and passes the response to the appropriate view for display.
-This is close to the approach taken by the Ruby on Rails framework (August 2004), which has the client send requests to the server via an in-browser view, where they are handled by a controller, which then communicates with the appropriate model objects.
-The Django framework (July 2005, for Python) put forward a similar "MTV" (Model Template View) take on the pattern, in which a view retrieves data from models and passes it to templates for display.
+This is close to the approach taken by the Ruby on Rails web application framework (August 2004), which has the client send requests to the server via an in-browser view, these requests are handled by a controller on the server, and the controller communicates with the appropriate model objects.
+The Django framework (July 2005, for Python) put forward a similar "model-template-view" (MTV) take on the pattern, in which a view retrieves data from models and passes it to templates for display.
 Both Rails and Django debuted with a strong emphasis on rapid deployment, which increased MVC's popularity outside the traditional enterprise environment in which it has long been popular.

 Components

 Model

 The central component of the pattern.
 It is the application's dynamic data structure, independent of the user interface.
 It directly manages the data, logic and rules of the application.
 In Smalltalk-80, the design of a model type is left entirely to the programmer.
 With WebObjects, Rails, and Django, a model type typically represents a table in the application's database.
+The model is essential for keeping the data organized and consistent.
+It ensures that the application's data behaves according to the defined rules and logic.